-We can arrange an Escorted cycling tour, an independent self-guided vacation, or a customized special-interest cycling group.
+We can arrange an Escorted cycling in Ireland tour, an independent self-guided vacation, or a customized special-interest cycling group.
 Just let us know numbers, specific routes, degree of difficulty and group interests and we will tailor your very own cycling tour of Ireland.
-Different levels of accommodation also available.
-Contact us today to plan your your Ireland Cycling Safari!
+Different levels of accommodation is also available.
+Contact us today to plan your Ireland Cycling Safari!

 This is one of the first and still most popular tours.
 You will start and finish in the hustle and bustle of Killarney before heading out on the Beara and Mizen peninsulas where you will stay in attractive seaside villages.

 DAY 1 KILLARNEY

 Meeting in the centre of Killarney with the tour guide and the rest of the group

 DAY 2 KILLARNEY TO KENMARE 23 miles (37 kms)

 You select your bike and set out via Muckross National Park.
 In the afternoon there is a choice of routes to the seaside town of Kenmare.

 DAY 3 KENMARE to CASTLETOWNBEAR 32 miles (51kms)